ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-1-while-loops.rst

     <iframe height="700px" width="100%" style="max-width:90%; margin-left:5%" src="https://repl.it/@BerylHoffman/Average?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+There are standard algorithms that use loops to compute the sum or average like above, or determine the minimum or maximum value entered, or the frequency of a certain condition.
+You can also use loops to identify if some integers are evenly divisible by other integers or identify the individual digits in an integer.
+We will see a lot more of these algorithms in Unit 6 with loops and arrays.

 |Groupwork| Programming Challenge : Guessing Game
 -------------------------------------------------